moozzz/simulation-protocols/cdmd-aldolase-refinement/README.md

 > quit
 ```

+**IMPORTANT:** please make sure the periodic box size is larger or equal to the map box size.
+This can be controlled by `-box` option in `gmx editconf`.

 3. **Fill new box with water**

 Run: `gmx solvate -cp gmx_structure_box.pdb -cs spc216.gro -o gmx_structure_wb.pdb -p gmx_structure.top`.
 This command will fill the box with water molecules and save the solvated structure to `gmx_structure_wb.pdb`.